cemreefe/cemreefe.github.io/source/posts/2023/10/14/How to land a Software Engineering job in the UK.md

+---
+emoji:  💂🏼
+tags:   uk
+        job-hunt
+        visa
+date:   2023-10-14
+---

 # How to land a Software Engineering job in the UK

-! emoji 💂🏼
-@ uk, job-hunt, visa

 I have been working as a **Software Engineer** at **Amazon Prime Video in London** since May 2022.
 Job search in the UK as a Turkish citizen can be a quite difficult process, and not many people have visibility into how it works.